-The Bahamas has signed an agreement with the US on cooperation in order to simplify the implementation of FATCA (Foreign Account Tax Compliance Act) entered into force on 3 November 2014.
-The Bahamas Parliament approved the FATCA Act which entered into force on 12 August 2015.
+Interaction of the OECD AEI with other existing agreements Singapore has signed an agreement with the US on cooperation in order to simplify the implementation of FATCA (Foreign Account Tax Compliance Act) entered into force on 9 December 2014.
+The Singapore Parliament approved the FATCA Act which entered into force on 9 December 2014.
 The worldwide implementation of FATCA began on 1 July 2014.
-By the FATCA agreement, the US aims to ensure that all accounts held or beneficially owned abroad by US taxpayers can be taxed.
-The foreign financial institutions are required to disclose information on US accounts or be subject to a withholding tax imposed by the IRS (Internal Revenue Service).
+By the FATCA agreement, the US aim to ensure that all accounts held or beneficially owned abroad by US taxpayers can be taxed.
+The foreign financial institutions are required to disclose information on US accounts to the Inland Revenue Authority of Singapore for the purposes of reporting to IRS (Internal Revenue Service) or levy a high tax.